Codecademy/docs/content/react/concepts/jsx/jsx.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

-JSX is a programming language that combines the JavaScript and HTML-like syntax to provide highly functional, reusable markup.
+JSX is a syntax extension of JavaScript that combines the JavaScript and HTML-like syntax to provide highly functional, reusable markup.
+It's used to create DOM elements which are then rendered in the React DOM.

 While not required in React, JSX provides a neat visual reqresentation of the application's UI.

+A JavaScript file containing JSX will have to be compiled before it reaches a web browser.

 ## Syntax